alphagov/paas-tech-docs/source/documentation/managing_apps/quotas.md

 + RAM: The amount of RAM available to your applications.
 The application also has a compute share derived from its memory limit.

-+ Services: The number of service instances available to your organization.
++ Services: The number of service instances available to your organisation.

 + Paid services: Whether or not paid [services](/deploying_services/#deploy-a-backing-or-routing-service) are available. ``postgres`` is a paid service.